Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 - **Construct**: choose the inventory MDP, the polynomial VFA $V_\beta(s)=\beta_0+\beta_1s+\beta_2s^2$, a state-relevance sample, and a finite sample of Bellman constraints.
 - **Optimize**: solve the finite sampled ALP with `scipy.optimize.linprog`.
-- **Refine**: convert the fitted VFA into a greedy policy and simulate that policy from the initial state.
+- **Refine/evaluate**: convert the fitted VFA into a greedy policy and simulate that policy from the initial state.
+This example reports the diagnostic, but it does not feed the result back into a new construction step.

 The important code parameters are: